Sanja969/Portfolio/README.md

 > This is template of portfolio.
 I made headline, project, about me, and constact section.
 > I was stick to figma template
 > In project section I made class for making projects.
-When you click on any of that pop up window will appear and you see all imforamtion about project, with source link and live link.
+When you click on any of that pop up window will appear and you see all info about project, with source link and live link.
 > In contact setcion I made form for sending messages